SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Classes and structures can also define :newTerm:`computed properties`, which do not actually store a value.
-Instead, they provide a :newTerm:`getter method`, and an optional :newTerm:`setter method`, to retrieve and set other properties and values indirectly.
+Instead, they provide a :newTerm:`getter`, and an optional :newTerm:`setter`, to retrieve and set other properties and values indirectly.

-..
-QUESTION: should this be 'getter method' and 'setter method', or just 'getter' and 'setter'?
-   If we're not calling initializers, destructors and observers 'methods', maybe we shouldn't do so here either?

 .. testcode:: classesAndStructures